PoCInnovation/Workshops/software/29.Flask/README.md

 After retrieving these parameters, add a `create_user` method in `database.py` to insert them in the `user` table.
 > 💡 The [official documentation of the mysql connector](https://dev.mysql.com/doc/connector-python/en/) will be useful to discover how to perform queries.
-> You will also need to write some SQL, here's [a small cheatsheet](https://www.codecademy.com/learn/learn-sql/modules/learn-sql-manipulation/cheatsheet) to help you getting starting with SQL :rocket:
+> You will also need to write some SQL, here's [a small cheatsheet](https://www.codecademy.com/learn/learn-sql/modules/learn-sql-manipulation/cheatsheet) to help you getting starting with SQL 🚀

 Test your route using postman, and don't forget to add some error handling in case your insertion failed.